our work

 Bedtime Helper

 Bedtime Helper is a collection of tools for those who have trouble sleeping.
 The app allows you to build a personalised routine of bedtime activities and notifies you when it’s time to start your routine every evening.
 It also has a host of advice, and relaxation resources, such as audio files to guide you through relaxation and meditation.
+This app was retired a few years ago when its ‘sleep routine’ functionality was integrated by default into most modern phones.

 Food Trainer